jg210/react-game/README.md

 * Drop the ball and dislodge the objects.
 * The game is published using [Travis CI](https://travis-ci.org/jg210/react-game).
 * JavaScript crashes are recorded using [Sentry](https://sentry.io).
+* [Google Analytics](https://analytics.google.com/analytics/web/) is used to track use.
 * The game uses the [matter.js](http://brm.io/matter-js/) 2D physics engine.

 ## Development Build Instructions